sagotoons/fuzzytools/README.md

 Quickly set up your scene, including:
 - optimized camera(s)
 - floor with shadow only
-- stylized sky/world
+- world shader with stylized sky/background
 - sunlight and backlight
 - enable and optimize EEVEE settings like AO, Bloom and Color Management

-_Scene Builder is specifically optimized for EEVEE, but many aspects still work outside of EEVEE._
+_Scene Builder is specifically created for an EEVEE pipeline, but many aspects still work outside of EEVEE._

 # 2. Fuzzy Viewport
-...
+Quick access to several settings, including:
+- Use Simplify
+- Hide/Unhide All Hair (Particle System hair only)

 # 3. Camera Control
-Quick access to important camera properties, including:
+Quick access to several camera settings and operators, including:
 - Focal Length
 - Camera Clipping
 - DoF
 - Bind Camera to Marker

-New Tool:
-- Animate Motion Blur
+- Animate Motion Blur **(NEW TOOL)**
 #
 If you enjoy Fuzzy Tools, please consider supporting me on PayPal: